Hosanna13/Portfolio-Project-SW2-/doc/06-component-finishing-touches/06-component-finishing-touches.md

 > this process.
 Therefore, the first question is what skills did you pick up
 > through this process?

+	•	Deepened my understanding of software modularity and abstraction.
+	•	Learned how to write comprehensive unit tests.
+	•	Got more confident with debugging image-based components.
+	•	Gained better habits around naming, method design, and doc comments.

 > The follow-up question is: could you rephrase these skills you picked up
 > as bullet points that you could put on a resume?
 Try it below.

+Developed and documented a modular image processing component in Java
+	•	Implemented full test coverage using JUnit for kernel and secondary methods
+	•	Designed and applied Gaussian blur and color manipulation algorithms
+	•	Published code to GitHub with structured use cases and versioning

 > Next, how has working on this project affected your career trajectory?
 > In other words, do you now hate the topic you picked?
 Or, are you even more
 > interested in it?
 Both outcomes are valuable to your personal development.

+I’m actually more interested in UI and graphics now.
+I didn’t think I’d enjoy image manipulation as much as I did, but seeing the visuals update from my code was really satisfying.
+I want to explore more of that—maybe animation or visual effects tools.

 > Finally, consider the skills you've picked up and your current career
 > trajectory.
 What are some things you could do to continue on your
 > career trajectory?
 Also, who are some mentors you could contact to help
 > you stay on your path?

+I can start building more visual or interactive Java applications (maybe something like a paint app or pixel editor), look into internships that involve UI/UX, and reach out to mentors in design-heavy dev roles.
+ColorStack and MLT both have people I can tap for advice.

 ### Changelog